WHY ATTEND

 ABOUT THE CONFERENCE

 AIC 2026 is not an AI product conference.
 Every session is built around execution constraints, deployment reality, and capital structuring — the questions institutional allocators are grappling with as they deploy into AI, semiconductors, and related infrastructure.
-Sessions are designed to be off the record, reducing signalling risk and enabling candid discussion around constraints and trade-offs.
-The conference is held in partnership with the National University of Singapore (NUS) as an institutional partner, and attracts an audience that is approximately 60% LPs and allocators, 25% operating executives from AI, semiconductor, and industrial technology companies, and 15% strategic advisors and policy experts.
+The conference attracts an audience that is approximately 60% LPs and allocators, 25% operating executives from AI, semiconductor, and industrial technology companies, and 15% strategic advisors and policy experts.

 Assets Represented